groboclown/precision-shell/README.md

 Usage: `sleep (seconds ...)`

 Sleeps for the number of seconds in the argument.
 If no arguments are given, or if an argument is not a positive integer, then it does nothing (no error).
 If multiple, positive integers are given, then it sleeps for the sum of them.

+### touch

+*Only available in input-enabled builds.*

+Usage: `touch (file (file ...))`

+For each argument, if it does not exist, it is created.
+If the argument exists and is not a file, then the command fails.  **Warning:** Unlike the standard `touch` command, this will not update the modified time of the file.

+### trunc

+*Only available in input-enabled builds.*

+Usage: `trunc (file (file ...))`

+For each argument, sets the file length to 0 if the file exists, otherwise creates the file.
+This is nearly identical to [touch](#touch), with the addition of setting file lengths to 0.

 ### signal-wait